LogtalkDotOrg/logtalk3/tools/linter/NOTES.md

 Some lint checks are turned off by default, specially when computationally expensive.
-Still, it's a good idea to turn them on to check your code on a regular basis (e.g. in CI/CD pipelines).
+Still, it's a good idea to turn them on to check your code on a regular basis (e.g., in CI/CD pipelines).

 Note that, in some cases, the linter may generate false warnings due to source code analysis limitations or special cases that, while valid when intended,